A Wide and Deep Exploration of Radio-detected Active Galactic Nuclei with Subaru HSC (WERGS). XII. Final Optical Identification of VLASS Radio Sources from the Subaru/HSC-SSP Wide Survey Over 1200 deg$^2$: Catalog Properties

 \subsection{Optical properties}

-Figure~\ref{fig:gi_cmd_cc} summarizes the optical properties of the Clean VLASS--HSC sources using the $g$ -- $i$ versus $i$ color--magnitude diagram (CMD) and the $g-i$ versus $i-z$ color--color plane, with points color-coded by the radio-to-optical ratio $\log R_i$.
-To minimize spurious color outliers, we restrict the analysis to objects with $S/N\ge 5$ in the HSC $g$, $i$, and $z$ bands.
+Figure~\ref{fig:gi_cmd_cc} summarizes the optical properties of the Clean VLASS--HSC sources using the $g$ -- $i$ versus $i$ color--magnitude diagram (CMD), the $g-i$ versus $i-z$ color--color plane, and the $g-i$ color as a function of redshift, with points color-coded by the radio-to-optical ratio $\log R_i$.
+To minimize spurious color outliers, we restrict the analysis to objects in the Clean VLASS-HSC catalog with $S/N\ge 5$ in the HSC $g$, $i$, and $z$ bands.

 In the CMD (left panel), $\log R_i$ exhibits a clear gradient with $i$-band magnitude: sources with fainter optical counterparts tend to have higher radio-to-optical ratios (see also Figure \ref{fig:i_logR_joint}).
 The high-$\log R_i$ population is not confined to the reddest locus in $g-i$; instead, many such sources occupy intermediate colors and, in part, the blue cloud, suggesting that optical emission in these radio-dominant systems can include a range of host-galaxy and nuclear contributions.
+We also find that many sources extend beyond the approximate UNIONS magnitude limit while spanning a broad range of $g-i$ colors, highlighting the ability of the deeper HSC imaging to probe the diverse optical colors of faint radio populations.

-The color--color diagram (right panel) shows a prominent narrow ridge, plausibly associated with the locus of typical galaxy spectral energy distributions as the 4000\,\AA\ break shifts through the optical bands with redshift.
-High-$\log R_i$ sources tend to be more broadly distributed around this ridge and are often found toward relatively small $g-i$ but larger $i-z$.
-Such a pattern can naturally arise if (i) the optical light is a mixture of a red host component (e.g., an evolved stellar population that yields red $i-z$) and a bluer component that boosts the $g$ band (e.g., AGN continuum, scattered light, or recent star formation), and/or (ii) strong emission lines increase the $z$-band flux at certain redshifts, effectively reddening $i-z$ while leaving $g-i$ comparatively blue.
+The color--color diagram (middle panel) shows a prominent narrow ridge, plausibly associated with the locus of typical galaxy SEDs as the 4000\,\AA\ break shifts through the optical bands with redshift.
+High-$\log R_i$ sources are more broadly distributed around this ridge, including a population extending toward relatively blue $g-i$ at intermediate $i-z$.
+This spread may reflect a combination of effects, including variations in stellar population age, dust attenuation, AGN contribution, and emission-line contamination, rather than a single dominant mechanism.